Frequently Asked Questions

 - I need to have something signed by the university?
 Who has authority to sign?

-- Can the General Counsel represent or give legal advice to faculty, staff or students on non-university matters?
+- Can the General Counsel represent or give legal advice to faculty, staff or students

 - Is what I tell you confidential?